timkurvers/valheim-macos/README.md

   The data you have stored in Steam Cloud for Valheim can be [browsed online] (requires login).

+- [Game pads / controllers may not work].

 ## FAQ

 ### Why is there no downloadable build?